RSS

 When he actually started to try to make it happen, however, Brian Reynolds learned pretty quickly why Sid Meier had abandoned the idea.
 What seemed like a no-brainer in the abstract proved beset with complications when you really engaged.
 The central drama of Civilization was the competition and conflict between civilizations — which is also, not coincidentally, the central drama of human history itself.
 But where would the drama come from for a single group of enlightened emissaries from an earthly Utopia settling an alien planet?
 Whom would they compete against?
 Just exploring and settling and building weren’t enough, Reynolds thought.
 There needed to be a source of tension.
 There needed to be an Other.

 So, Brian Reynolds started to read — not history this time, as he had when working on Civilization II, but science fiction.
 The eventual manual for Alpha Centauri would list seven authors that Reynolds found particularly inspiring, but it seems safe to say that his lodestar was Frank Herbert, the first writer on the list.
-This meant not only the inevitable Dune, but also — and perhaps even more importantly — a more obscure Herbert novel called The Jesus Incident that wasn’t even still in print at the time.
-One of its author’s more polarizing creations, The Jesus Incident is an elliptical, intensely philosophical and even spiritual novel about the attempt of a group of humans to colonize a planet that begins to manifest a form of sentience of its own, and proves more than capable of expressing its displeasure at their presence on its surface.
+This meant not only the inevitable Dune, but also — and perhaps even more importantly — a more obscure novel called The Jesus Incident that Herbert co-wrote with Bill Ransom.
+One of Herbert’s more polarizing creations, The Jesus Incident is an elliptical, intensely philosophical and even spiritual novel about the attempt of a group of humans to colonize a planet that begins to manifest a form of sentience of its own, and proves more than capable of expressing its displeasure at their presence on its surface.
 This same conceit would become the central plot hook of Alpha Centauri.

 Yes, I just used the word “plot.”
 And make no mistake about its significance.
 Of the threads that have remained unbroken throughout Sid Meier’s long career in game design, one of the most prominent is this mild-mannered man’s deep-seated antipathy toward any sort of set-piece, pre-scripted storytelling in games.
 Such a thing is, he has always said, a betrayal of computer games’ defining attribute as a form of media, their interactivity.
 For it prevents the player from playing her way, having her own fun, writing her own personal story using the sandbox the designer has provided.
 Firaxis had never been intended as exclusively “Sid Meier’s company,” but it had been envisioned as a studio that would create, broadly speaking, his type of games.
 For Reynolds to suggest injecting strong narrative elements into the studio’s very first 4X title was akin to Deng Xiaoping suggesting to his politburo that what post-Cultural Revolution China could really use was a shot of capitalism.